-New York City is rife with things to do, but it can be overwhelming trying to decide what to tackle first on a trip.
-All visitors, whether it’s your first time or a frequent stop-off, should seek out these 7 attractions you can only experience in New York City.
+New York is packed with things to do, but it can be overwhelming trying to decide what to tackle first on a trip to the city.
+Whether it’s your first time or you’re a frequent visitor, seek out these seven iconic attractions to make the most of your stay.

 There’s perhaps no better way to experience New York than by climbing to the top of the Empire State Building.
 The Art Deco skyscraper, completed in 1931, soars 1,454 feet into the sky, and it was the first building to have more than 100 floors.
 Each night, the tip of the building glows with a colorful light show – during major holidays, such as Christmas, the lights flash green and red.
 Although the Empire State Building has long served as an office building, it also welcomes 3.5 million tourists per year.
 Skip the massive lines to get in and fly straight to the outdoor 86th floor observation deck, where you’ll see panoramic views of New York City, and several surrounding states (New York, New Jersey, Pennsylvania, Connecticut and Massachusetts), from 1,050 feet up.

 Located 102 floors up the shining blue Freedom Tower – the tallest building in the Western Hemisphere – is the One World Observatory.
 The tower officially opened in 2014, complete with a memorial for the Twin Towers below.
 Tickets allow visitors to skip the line and go directly to the observation deck after a 47-second elevator ride.
 The three floors of the indoor observatory showcase 360-degree views of New York City’s skyline, New Jersey and Brooklyn, plus offer a number of activities, like an audiovisual experience in the See Forever Theater, opportunities to ask experts about New York City history, and a chance to hop on top of the Sky Portal to walk above the city streets.
 There are also a few cafés and restaurants, in case you need a snack or want to have a drink 100 flights up.